 This policy is in compliance with federal and state laws, including Titles VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendment of 1972, Section 504 of the Rehabilitation Act of 1973, Americans With Disabilities Act of 1972, Americans With Disabilities Act of 1990, and Executive Order of the Governor of Pennsylvania.

-Any individual having suggestions, complaints, or grievances with regard to equal opportunity or affirmative action, or to request a translation of this publication into a language other than English, should be directed to Lynn Klingensmith, Social Equity Director/Title IX Coordinator, at firstname.lastname@example.org or 610-436-2433.
+Any individual having suggestions, complaints, or grievances with regard to equal opportunity or affirmative action, or to request a translation of this publication into a language other than English, should be directed to Lynn Klingensmith, Social Equity Director/Title IX Coordinator, 13/15 University Avenue, West Chester, PA 19383; phone 610-426-2433 or email at firstname.lastname@example.org.

 Sexual Harassment Policy